stevenmhunt/gulp-detect/README.md

             .pipe(gulp.dest('./dist'));
     });

+#### detect (globalVariable)
+- globalVariable - The name of the global variable to use within your project to add objects to or to set as the default export.
+The default value is `globalObject`.

 # How it works

 The gulp-detect module will take your file streams, and wrap them in an Immediately Invoking Function (IIF)